 For example, putting cash in a bank or building society provides security of the capital and (usually) a small amount of interest.
 But even the 'safety' of deposits can be compromised by a bank failure, as events since the financial crisis of 2007 made all too clear.
-A more subtle risk for deposits is inflation.
+Another risk for deposits, now all too clear, is inflation.
 Over the years, this has often negated most or all of the interest earned, once tax is taken into account.
 The eroding effect of inflation is particularly relevant now because: